josteink/gmailjs-node-boilerplate/README.md

     Hello, <you>.
 This is your extension talking!

 If that works, you should now be ready to customize the extension-code.
-Do this by editing `extension.js`.
+Do this by editing `extension.js` and rerunning `npm run build`.

 You can also interact with a instance of Gmail.js ready for use. `gmail` should already be exposed in the developer console as a global